1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 pathizer.”
 (Medvedev and Lerner, p.
 33)

-“At the end of 1948, Muller, having previously been elected
-a foreign member of the AS, announced his resignation from
-the Academy as a protest against the persecution of Soviet
-geneticists which followed the LAAAS session in August of
-the same year”
-(Medvedev and Lerner, p.
-34)

 “Hence it countered genetic theory with the old and repeatedly
 disproved principle of inheritance of acquired characters al¬